luttje/filament-user-attributes/README.md

 Let your users specify custom attributes for models in Filament, similar to Custom Fields in WordPress.

+> **Demonstration:** showing the creation of a custom user attribute for the 'Locations' resource of this app:
+>
+> <video src="./.github/demonstration.mp4" width="500"></video>
+>
+> In this demonstration:
+> 1. A checkbox is added and it's order in the table and form is specified.
+> 2. The checkbox is displayed in the table and form.
+Users can now toggle the checkbox and view the value in the table.
+>

 ## 🚀 Getting started

 1. Make sure your project meets these requirements: